search

 Inverse correlation

-• Because it is a reserve currency, it is frequently used in gold trading
+• As a reserve currency, it is often used in gold trading

-• Gold demand fluctuates depending on investors' economic outlook (risk-on or risk-off)
+• Demand for gold fluctuates depending on investors’ economic outlook (risk-on or risk-off)

 (AUD)